Fall of Tenochtitlan: Aztecs' last stand

+The Spanish forces and their allies advanced into the city.
+Despite inflicting heavy casualties, the Aztecs could not halt the Spanish advance.
+While the fighting in the city raged, the Aztecs cut out and ate the hearts of 70 Spanish prisoners-of-war at the altar to Huitzilopochtli.
+By August, many of the native inhabitants had fled Tlatelolco.
+Cortés sent emissaries to negotiate with the Tlatelolcas to join his side, but the Tlatelolcas remained loyal to the Aztecs.

 Throughout the battles with the Spanish, the Aztecs still practiced their traditional ceremonies and customs.
 Tlapaltecatl Opochtzin was chosen to be outfitted to wear the quetzal owl costume.
 He was supplied with darts sacred to Huitzilopochtli, which came with wooden tips and flint tops.
 When he came, the Spanish soldiers appeared scared and intimidated.
 They chased the owl-warrior, but he was neither captured nor killed.
 The Aztecs took this as a good sign, but they could fight no more, and after discussions with the nobles, Cuauhtémoc began talks with the Spanish.

 At some point in the final days of the battle, a tornado struck the basin, over Tlatelolco, and then moved out over the lake.
 This was the first tornado seen by Europeans in the Americas.

 After several failed peace overtures to Cuauhtémoc, Cortés ordered Sandoval to attack that part of the city in which Cuauhtémoc had retreated.
 As hundreds of canoes filled the lake fleeing the doomed city, Cortés sent his brigantines out to intercept them.
 Cuauhtémoc attempted to flee with his property, gold, jewels, and family in fifty pirogues, but was soon captured by Sandoval's launches, and brought before Cortés.